-- 9. Alison Wylie, Teminism a Philosophy of Science Making Sense of Contingency and Constraint', The Combredge Companion to feminio Philosophy, eds.
-Minds Friday and Jennifer Homsby (Ce Cambridge University Press, 2000), p.
+- 9. Alison Wylie.
+Territoria as Philosophy of Science Making Sense of Contingency and Constraint', The Combridge Companion to ferminian as Philosophy, eds.
+Minutes Fricher and Jennifer Hornsby (Cs.
+Cambridge University Press, 2000), p.
 157. - 10.
-Clore Hemmings.
-Why Server Motter.
-The Political Grand of Feminist Theory Durban and London: Duke University Press 2011), p.
+Clore Hermings.
+Why Series Motter: The Political Community of Feminist Theory Durban cac London: Duke University Press.
+2011), p.
 36. - 11.
-Jo Spence, Cultural Saints Rondon: Roundage 1995 pc 156-159. - 12.
-Early experience of intervens had established that if I comme my status asa single made would not be ensplayed. my single mother states was asset given as a reason, it become abvious that this was wby I was not offered roles and, as some as I did not mention this or the I was offered a job.
-I thereise. through obsolute recessy did not tell my employers of my single mother states until after I had demanstrated that was able to fulfil and, indeed. exceed my employ --- role which was sometimes ofter I see left a particular role.
-It barts to remember that I effect the lace no choice but to day my chief's existence for periods of time and to hide from my mains the difficulties I organizing dedocate and the exhoustion I often experience No mother should have to as the - 13.
-As a child I was told-by my fother, not by my mother -- that my mother, Violet Plain, had been Oux (top pupil) of her school in Edinburgh and that, when my mother was fourteen years old, her female teacher had visited the family home to petition my mother's father to allow her to stay on at school, because she believed my mother had the ability to attend university.
-Her futher-my grandfather-refused on the basis that my mather was a girl and that the family would not afford to let her continue to study.
+Jo Spence, Calved Saints (London; Routedge 1995 pe.
+156-159. - 12.
+Early experience of comments had established that, if I comme my status asa single mother would not be employed. my single mother states was more given as a reason, it become abvious that this was wby I was not offered roles and, as some as I did not mention this at the view I was offered a job.
+I therefore. through absolute recessory did not tell my ...aployers of my single mother status until after I had demanstrated that was able to fulfil and, indeed exceed my employ role which was sometimes ofter I too left a particular role.
+It barts to remember that I effectively less no choice but to day my distincts existence for periods of time and to hide from my with 5 the difficulties I organizing delicare and the exhoustion I often experience No mother should have to as the. - 13.
+As a child I was tald-by my fother, not by my mother-that my mother, Violet Plain, had been Dux (top pupil) of her school in Edinburgh and that, when my mother was fourteen years old. her female teacher had visited the family home to petition my mother's father to allow her to stay on at school, because she believed my mother had the ability to attend university.
+Her father-my grandfather-refused on the basis that my mather was a girl and that the family could not afford to let her continue to study.
 He instead found employment for her, working as a typist in a solicitor's office.
 As an adult, I never had any "intimate" conversations with my mother.
-However, she did once tell me, in a self-macking manner that, the first day she was due to work in this office, she had cried quietly. clone, sitting on the end of her bed, because she had been given nylon tights to wear for the first time and she had anly over worn socks for school. - 14.
-Years of experience have established that, even during conversations within the most educated, creative and 'leading institutions, curiosity regarding working-class single motherhood rarely extend beyond the questions 'How old is your daughter?' and 'Haw old were you when you had her?" - 15.
-Angela McRobbie, from live discussion at the conference 'Girling Feminism: Towards a Feminist Theory of Girlhood', Glasgow University.
-24 May 2019.
+However, she did once tell me, in a self-macking manner that, the first day she was due to work in this office, she had cried quietly. alone, sitting on the end of her bed, because she had been given nylon tights to wear for the first time and she had anly over worn socks for school. - 14.
+Years of experience have established that, even during conversations within the most educated, creative and 'leading' institutions, curiosity regarding working-class single motherhood rarely extend beyond the questions 'How old is your daughter?' and 'How old were you when you had her?' - 15.
+Angela McRobbie, from live discussion at the conference 'Girling Feminism: Tawards a Feminist Theory of Girlhood', Glasgow University, 24 May 2019.

 promotions and increased responsibilities and authority within environments easily described as luxurious.
 It would have been all too easy to stay, and remain treated thus, but I only ever wanted to focus entirely on my art practice and to become a lecturer.
 Being the first and only member of my original family to attend university13 and to study fine art, I was extremely naïve in regard to how I would subsequently be positioned and treated by art institutions.
-Other working-class single mothers' experiences may be different, but my experiences of working with fine art institutions resonate uneasily with the fact that I have rarely seen working-class single mother artists progress beyond undergraduate level education and I have not seen anyone-whether student, tutor, administrator, sociologist, artist, critic-question why.
-14
+Other working-class single mothers' experiences may be different, but my experiences of working with fine art institutions resonate uneasily with the fact that I have rarely seen working-class single mother artists progress beyond undergraduate level education and I have not seen anyone-whether student, tutor, administrator, sociologist, artist, critic-question why.14